-20. At that time will I bring you again, even 20.
-In tempore illo reducam vos, in tempore in the time that I gather you: for I will make you illo colligam vos; quia ponam vos in nomen et a name and a praise among all people of the earth, laudem per cunctos populos terrae, (vel, inter when I turn back your captivity before your eyes, cunctos populos terrae,) quam reducam saith the LORD. captivitates vestras in oculis vestris, dicit Jehova.
+20. At that time will I bring you again, even in the time that I gather you: for I will make you illo colligam vos; quia ponam vos in nomen et a name and a praise among all people of the earth, laudem per cunctos populos terrae, (vel, inter when I turn back your captivity before your eyes, cunctos populos terrae,) quam reducam saith the LORD.